An air transport pilot licence (ATPL) lets you pilot or co-pilot any private or commercial operation.

 Regulations for air transport pilot licences

-The rules for air transport pilots are in these sections of Part 61 of CASR Flight crew licencing:
+The main licensing rules for air transport pilots are in these sections of Part 61 of CASR Flight crew licencing:

 - Subpart 61.K – air transport pilot licences